vinod-kayartaya/HPE-PYTHON-SEP-2025/day1/04-Data types in python.md

 Python is one of the most popular programming languages in the world.
 One reason for its popularity is its **simplicity and flexibility with data types**.
 Unlike some languages where you must explicitly declare types, Python infers the type of a variable at runtime.

 In this blog, we'll walk through the most common built-in data types in Python: **int, float, bool, str, list, tuple, dict, and set**.
-Each comes with powerful features, and as a developer (like myself, Vinod Kayartaya), you'll frequently use them in your applications.
+Each comes with powerful features, and as a developer, you'll frequently use them in your applications.

 ## 1. Boolean (`bool`)